compwron/blogohno/ChatOpsVCS.md

 # Data(base) migrations within the nightmare
-rewriting sql and git
-replacing
-git

 Adding a column should not need to be a migration.
 Deleing a column should not happen.
 Columns can be garbage collected if you can prove that no depolyed code is relying on this column.
 Columns only relied upon by code run run in the last 30 days can be removed.
-(How?
-Ask V2)

-At no point are we undeploying any code, i.e. code blog -> functional url for code, therenore never garbage collect
+(But at no point are we undeploying any code, so garbave collection will never occur.) code blog -> functional url for code, therenore never garbage collect

-use a columnar store and then no performance hit from ... (well no performance.,.,) yeah ok so sometimes missions of daollars is aws builds happen
+Why no use a columnar store and then take no performance hit from these changes?
+(If you have no performance, taking a hit is meaningless!) yeah ok so sometimes missions of daollars is aws builds happen

 creating columns is implicit when you refer to it, deleitng oclumns is no longer asking aout itx